SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

 If you want to send only specific parts of logs to another location, you should use `sumologic.logs.otelcol.routing.table` along with `sumologic.logs.otelcol.extraExporters`.

-In the following example, all logs are sent to defaul Sumo Logic organization, while only the logs from the `production` namespace are also sent to production Sumo Logic organization.
+In the following example, all logs are sent to default Sumo Logic organization, while only the logs from the `production` namespace are also sent to production Sumo Logic organization.

 ```yaml
 sumologic: